Shivanand0297/hotel-booking-mern/backend/hotel-booking-backend/README.md

 ### Learnings
-- $push operator of mongodb to push into any array of the schema field
+- `$push` operator of mongodb to push into any array of the schema field
-- $pull operator of mongodb to pull/remove element from an array of the schema field
+- `$pull` operator of mongodb to pull/remove element from an array of the schema field
-- countDocuments method of mongodb
+- `countDocuments` method of mongodb
-- Promise.All to wrap all the async calls in one big promise
+- `Promise.All` to wrap all the async calls in one big promise
+- `updateOne()` with nested properties using `$push`